-Diabetes is one of the most common diseases almost in every country in the world.
-It has Your risk for wounds on your feet leading to amputation increases the longer you have diabetes.
+Diabetes is one of the most common diseases almost in every country globally.
+Your risk for wounds on your feet leading to amputation increases the longer you have diabetes.
 Diabetic foot is a common complication of diabetes.

-Diabetic foot is a general term which includes ulcers, chronic wounds and gangrene.
-It is a a multifactorial problem, for instance nerve damage plays a part in it, but the most important and devastating complication are due to vascular malperfusion.
-Diabetes affects the small and large arteries cause stenosis and occlusions; as a result any small wound wont have the ability to heal without good blood supply.
+Diabetic foot is a general term that includes ulcers, chronic wounds, and gangrene.
+It is a multifactorial problem; for instance, nerve damage plays a part in it, but the most critical and devastating complications are due to vascular malperfusion.
+Diabetes affects the small and large arteries cause stenosis and occlusions; as a result, any small wound won’t have the ability to heal without a good blood supply.

-Diabetic foot is related to the controlled of the blood sugar and the duration for which the patient had uncontrolled diabetes.
-For that it is considered a long term complication of diabetes.
-But controlling the disease is very important for the healing.
+Diabetic foot is related to controlling blood sugar and the duration for which the patient had uncontrolled diabetes.
+So for that, it is considered a long-term complication of diabetes.

 Small and minor wounds in the foot can progress very fast to infected ulcers in diabetic patients; as a result of that inspecting the feet daily and seeking immediate medical care in case of any small wound is of utmost importance to prevent the progression.

-Treatment is started with local wound care and antibiotic, for simple cases with close follow-up to prevent the worsening of the wound.
+Treatment is started with local wound care and antibiotics for simple cases with close follow-up to prevent the worsening of the wound.

-If there is any signs of poor arterial circulation then arterial imaging is done; for instance A CT-scan will show the whole arterial tree and will be useful to plan an intervention.
+Blood vessel imaging will be recommended by your doctor if there is a suspicion of poor circulation to your foot.
+For instance, A CT-scan will show the whole arterial tree and will be helpful to plan an intervention.